MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 This is the main code file for your Snap.
 To get a gas fee estimate, use the public API endpoint provided by [Open Source Ethereum Explorer](https://beaconcha.in/).
-If it not already present, add the following `getFees()` function to the beginning of the `/packages/snap/src/index.ts` file:
+If it is not already present, add the following `getFees()` function to the beginning of the `/packages/snap/src/index.ts` file:

 ```typescript title="index.ts"
 import type { OnRpcRequestHandler } from "@metamask/snaps-sdk";